krunch3r76/ProcessQueue/README.md

 Upon instantation it runs the command line specified and starts filling the queue.

+Tested on linux and windows 11 with Python 3.9 and above.
+Minimum Python version expected to be 3.7.

 ProcessQueue utilizes a multiprocess.Queue as a shared data structure that is written to from a subprocess instantiated in the multiprocess thread.
 The module implements a custom ProtocolFactory (via the asyncio subprocess